-There is a reason sales of servers are going down, and the reason is cloud computing and fog computing.
+There is a reason sales of servers are going down, and the reason is cloud computing.
 Yet in our survey, over 65% of company executives said they were “not familiar with the advantages of cloud computing” and 59% said they were not “ready to trust cloud computing services with their data.”
 While data privacy and safety concerns are highly relevant, they also mask a tremendous ignorance when it comes to the latest computing platforms and services.
 Only 1% of responders had heard the term “fog computing” or knew what 5G would do for the Internet of Things.

 Change is Terrifying, Change is Necessary

 Yes, change can be terrifying.
 But change is not an option.
 Not only does redefining business models mean increased risk and a significant investment of time and money. it can also challenge the position of executives who are no longer willing to adapt to a changing business environment.
 Over 80% of companies in our survey said that “personnel issues are a significant obstacle to the modernization of business processes.”

 It doesn’t have to be that way.
 Regular training courses or adoption of mentor principles (where an older exec is given a younger, digitally native, side-kick) are keys to keeping the organization relevant.
 Such innovations are a lot more important at the moment than trying to figure out which country to invest in or which machine to buy.
 Rather than choosing between three brands of server architecture, companies should think about how to replace antiquated IT infrastructure and move to more efficient cloud solutions.